 I can’t believe I had been sitting on this magical cut for so long.

 Pulled Beef Inspiration

 It ended up being a super simple recipe only using ingredients I had on hand.
 And I can’t stop making it!

-A Simple Recipe – This Pulled Beef might turn into a Classic
+A Simple Recipe – This Pulled Beef will turn into a Classic

 It might even turn into a good excuse to open some wine because you’ll need the leftovers for this main dish.